Giddarbaha: History

-It is famous for snuff factories.
-It surpasses many cities in cleanest sewer system, broad roads etc. It has an impressive railway station and platform.
+Giddarbaha is educationally very advanced and famous for its snuff factories.
+It surpasses many cities in the cleanliness of its sewer system, the broadness of its roads etc. It has an impressive railway station and platform.
 During that time, it took the shape of a town from the small village and when the Britishers reached here they wrongly pronounced the town name as Giddarbaha.
 They planned a new walled city in 1909 with six gates and carved the name on the gates as Giddarbaha.
 From there people accepted the name and started pronouncing the same.

 In 1917, the British government established the Bathinda - Karachi railway line, to transport the goods from this part of India to Karachi.
 Giddarbaha Railway Station was established on the line in 1918 which divided the old and new city.
 The railway station was established near the clock house gate and is very close to the bus stand.

 Geography

 Giddarbaha is located in the south-western zone of Punjab.
 The district of Faridkot lies to its North, Firozepur to the West and Bathinda to the East.
 It is well connected by rail and road networks.
 National Highway NH-15 connects Giddarbaha to Bathinda.
 Through Bathinda, Giddarbaha is connected to various Indian cities via railways as well.